Income Approach Valuation | Finding Business Worth Easy

 Capitalization of Earnings Method

 The capitalization of earnings analyzes a company’s value by evaluating the net present value of future cash flows or profits.
 Its simple formula divides the company’s future earnings by the capitalization rate.
-The goal of this method is to determine if the company is worth pursuing from the acquirer’s perspective and to maximize the business value from the business seller’s perspective.
+The goal of this method is to determine whether the company is worth pursuing from the acquirer’s perspective and to maximize business value from the seller’s perspective.
 It does this based on its current cash flow, its annual rate of return, and its projected future value.

-- (Yearly Future Earnings/Required Rate of Return) = Business Value
+• (Yearly Future Earnings/Required Rate of Return) = Business Value

-- ($220 thousand/10%) = $2.2 million
+• ($220 thousand/10%) = $2.2 million

 Based on this formula, the California-based distribution company is worth $2.2 million if its future cash flow continues to produce the projected amount.